dingherself/phil-324/syllabus.md

 The readings assigned in this course are unique in that they are written by legally-minded philosophers and philosophically-minded legal scholars.
 For this reason, they can be challenging to read, especially if you are new to philosophy or law.
 It’s *okay* if you feel you don’t understand every word (a good dictionary is your friend!), or that you do understand every word but just can’t put them together in a way that makes sense, or that you more or less understand all the sentences but are still at sea about what exactly the author is saying or doing.
 These experiences are to be expected and not indicative of your potential to thrive in this class.

 You should expect to read (at least certain parts of) the text more than once.
-Reading philosophy/law is not a talent we are born with; rather, it is a skill that has to be acquired through practice.
+Reading philosophy and law is not a talent we are born with; rather, it is a skill that has to be acquired through practice.
 There is a lot to learn just from the *process* of putting effort into making sense of these difficult readings.
 I hope you will find the reading guides particularly useful, and please never be afraid to come ask questions about passages you find puzzling!

 ### Support for Nontraditional Students